 The good news for cloud service providers, the success of those companies who’ve made the switch is being noticed by the holdovers.
 In the years to come, expect an increase in established businesses making the switch as they realize local databases and on-premise systems are obsolete.

-We highly checking out some of the great data integration books on Amazon to learn more for further reading.
 To learn more on cloud data integration and what else to expect, we asked a group of industry experts…

 What’s The Future Of Cloud Data Integration?

 Here’s what they had to say…